 In 2017 we completed the major rehabilitation of 34 multi-family homes scattered throughout the Bay area neighborhood.
 Phase I of II, this development consists of 75 units total, each varying from 2-5 bedroom apartments.

-In phase II we renovated 61 total units (2-6 bedooms each).
+In phase II we renovated 61 total units (2-6 bedrooms each).
 25 total homes were completely rehabilitated.
-These homes are scattered throughout the Upper Hill neighbohood of Springfield.
+These homes are scattered throughout the Upper Hill neighborhood of Springfield.
 Renovations were completed in 2018.